The Longest And Shortest Days Of The Year: When They Occur And Why They Are Not The Coldest Or Hottest Days As Well

-During two certain days of the year (and the days leading up to them), you will become aware of the terms "summer and winter solstice" frequently mentioned by people from all walks of life, and even see it covered extensively on television and read about it online.
+During two specific days of the year (and the days leading up to them), you will become aware of the terms "summer and winter solstice" frequently mentioned by people from all walks of life, and even see it covered extensively on television and read about it online.

-What is important from a weather perspective, is the significance of these days as they relate to the changes in weather, as well as seasonality.
+What is important from a weather perspective is the significance of these days as they relate to the changes in weather, as well as seasonality.
 This will also be the main focus of this article.